 FishWatch on 1800 815 507, especially if samples have been collected.

 Note: You should never release non-native species into the wild.
 Fish tanks and ornamental ponds should be designed so fish can’t escape.
 Unwanted aquatic fish and plants should be taken back to suppliers or disposed of humanely.
-To dispose of fish humanely, visit the RSPCA website and search using the term ‘humanely euthanase fish’.
+To dispose of fish humanely, put them to sleep in an ice slurry, then freeze them and discard them in municipal waste.

 Report an aquatic disease

-If you see any evidence of any fish diseases, or unexplained deaths in cultured or wild fish, please report it to our Fish Health Laboratories as soon as possible through any of the following:
+If you see evidence of any fish diseases, or unexplained deaths in cultured or wild fish, please report it to our Aquatic Animal Health Laboratories as soon as possible through any of the following:

 Report a fish kill